gearglow/ReptiliaWithATwist/The List.md

 Hermione's parents were just finishing up in the kitchen.
 "Hey, kids," her mom called.
 "You're just in time."

-They all sat around the dinner table as Mr. Granger set a roast down.
+They all sat around the dinner table as Mr. Granger brought in the main course, a pot roast.

 "So," he said as he took his seat.
 "You're the mysterious Elysia we've been hearing so much about this summer."